Ashyraffa/FractionCalc/README.md

 ## Sharing?

-According to the license, i kindly ask for permission and credits for this project to be modified, reposted and shared.
+According to the license, we kindly ask for permission and credits for this project to be modified, reposted and shared.

 ## Authors:
 - **Developer**: Ashyraffa